Langhorne station

 Langhorne station is a station along the SEPTA West Trenton Line to Ewing, New Jersey, United States.
-It is located at Bellevue (PA 413) & Comly Avenues in Langhorne Manor, Pennsylvania.
+It is located at Bellevue (PA 413) and Comly Avenues in Langhorne Manor, Pennsylvania.

-The station has off-street parking, a ticket office, and bicycle racks.
+The station has 339 off-street parking spots and 3 bicycle racks.
 In FY 2013, Langhorne station had a weekday average of 643 boardings and 688 alightings.

 Langhorne station was originally built by the Reading Railroad in 1881.
 On May 29, 2009, SEPTA announced a $2.3 million plan to replace the existing station.
 On April 6, 2010, the original station was demolished in order to make room for its replacement.
+SEPTA eliminated the station agent on September 20, 2024.

 It is near the borough limits of Penndel.

 Station layout

 Langhorne consists of a single low-level side platform adjacent to the inbound track.
 Access to the outbound track is via concrete crossovers of the inbound track.